Partakithware/celluloid-lua-plugins/README.md

 # celluloid-lua-plugins
 Plugins for [Celluloid Player](https://github.com/celluloid-player/celluloid), powered by MPV and Lua.
+Want your plugin listed here?
+Let me know and I will update the readme to link to your repo asap!
+Discord: https://discord.gg/YNp6T7vZxm
 ## `video_info.lua`
 Displays in-depth media information as on-screen text overlays (OSD) in a cycling format.
 Press `TAB` to toggle through different pages of detailed file info.